Haas F1 Team: 2017 season

 Kevin Magnussen drove alongside Grosjean in 2017, replacing Gutiérrez.
-In the first race of the season, the team scored its best-ever qualifying effort with Grosjean piloting the VF-17 to 6th place.
+In the first race of the season, the team scored its best-ever qualifying effort, with Grosjean piloting the VF-17 to 6th place.
 However, in the race, both cars were forced to retire with mechanical failures.
-The second race weekend proved better for the team with Magnussen finishing 8th, scoring his first points since his 10th-place finish in the 2016 Singapore Grand Prix, and Haas's first points since the 2016 United States Grand Prix, where Grosjean finished 10th.
+The second race weekend proved better for the team with Magnussen finishing 8th, scoring his first points since his 10th-place finish at the 2016 Singapore Grand Prix, and Haas's first points since the 2016 United States Grand Prix, where Grosjean finished 10th.

-The team's success would continue in 2017 as Haas would also go on to get their first double points finish in Monaco, where Grosjean and Magnussen finished 8th and 10th, respectively.
-The team finished 8th in the constructors' title for the second consecutive year after being surpassed by the Renault Sport Formula One Team in the final races.
+The team's success would continue in 2017 as Haas would go on to have their first double points finish in Monaco, with Grosjean and Magnussen finishing 8th and 10th respectively.
+The team finished 8th in the constructors' title for the second consecutive year after being surpassed by Renault during the final races.